 Any study of nidai Muramasa Kei (二代村正) would be somewhat remiss if it did not start with a bit of historical lore.
 For hundreds of years the swords of nidai Muramasa (二代村正) have been regarded as swords with evil powers.
-When we say “evil swords’ we are not speaking in a qualitative sense, but rather in their supposed ability to cause bad things to happen to their owners.
+When we say evil powers we are speaking about their supposed ability to cause bad things to happen to their former owners, the Tokugawa family.
 The Tokugawa family who ruled Japan for 250 years certainly felt that the swords of Muramasa boded ill for their family, thus fostering and enhancing this reputation.
 This is contra to what we are taught about swords.
 Historically they have been thought to have been divine objects derived from the elements of fire, water, iron, wood and earth with protective powers to be treasured and revered by their owners.
-Not so with blades by nidai Muramasa (二代村正).
+As far as the Tokugawa were concerned, this was not so with blades by nidai Muramasa (二代村正).

 This was truly very unfortunate for Muramasa (村正).
-His swords became political tools.
-They were avoided and spurned by the Tokugawa and all daimyô seeking their favor.
+His swords were avoided and spurned by the Tokugawa and all daimyô seeking their favor.
 Conversely, among the daimyô and military families who harbored animosity towards the Tokugawa family, there was a tendency for them to treasure swords made by Muramasa

 (村正).
 It is said that this began with the families that had deep feelings for the Toyotomi family such as the Sanada, Fukushima, and such.
 Later, during the Bakamatsu era, it included the anti-bakufu clans of the Satsuma, and Chôshû and others.